 (a) A full licensee engaged in the practice of medicine may advertise for patients by means which are in the public interest.
 Advertising that is not in the public interest includes the following:

-1. Advertising that is false, deceptive, or misleading.
+1. Advertising that is false, deceptive, or misleading;

-2. Advertising that has the effect of intimidating or exerting undue pressure.
+2. Advertising that has the effect of intimidating or exerting undue pressure;

 3. Advertising that guarantees a cure; or